Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/02-netcdf.md

 The Network Common Data Form (originally called the Network Climate Data Format).
 Typical suffixes: `.nc`, `.nc4`.
 This binary format was developed by the climate community, but has been adopted in many other communities due to its utility and self-describing format
 (i.e., the data file also includes metadata to describe the contents, its spatial, temporal and any other dimensions, properties and attributes).
 Beginning with version 4, data compression has become an option.
+It has become the most common format for climate data files.

 2. [GRIB](https://climatedataguide.ucar.edu/climate-data-tools-and-analysis/grib):
 GRIdded Binary format.
 Typical suffix: `grb`.